AgustinCB/study/os/ostep/chap21/solutions.md

 Using 10GB of memory, causes no swap (and a segmentation fault :)).
 Same for using 20GB.
 Same for using 30GB.
 Testing the limits, though, seems to cause segmentation faults and not the use of swap memory.

 After some fiddling, I found out that I actually didn't include any swap memory in the laptop, because well, I have 40GB.
 So I guess my results make sense!

+4. Do the same experiments as above, but now watch the other statistics (such as CPU utilization, and block I/O statistics).
+How do they change when mem is running?

+Both the block output and the usage spike with big amounts of memory.
+Before segfaulting, the block input also spikes, slightly.